rithmschool/interview-conceptual-challenge-part-2/readme.md

 It is where the economy of the future will be built off of as the economy of the past is crumbling before us.
 I view web development as a means of creating services to reorganize human social systems.
 It is where I interface with reality and thus want to understand the house that I am living my life through.
 Theres a lot to this question that I could write pages.

 20. Tell me about your background.
- I was born on the day the music died.
-I know where to go but I don't know where to stand.
-Moving in boredom but I'm sitting around.
+ I cut down trees, I eat my lunch, I go to the lavatory.
+On Wednesdays I go shopping, and have buttered scones for tea.